NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 - Explain how the accessibility of digital resources enhances the implementation of open science practices
 - Define how the FAIR principles are used to guide open data practices
 - Describe how the CARE principles provide a framework that supports marginalized individuals and communities in regaining control over their materials
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

 This second lesson focuses on Digital Accessibility, FAIR, and CARE Principles in library science.

 First, we will delve into the concept of digital accessibility and its pivotal role in guaranteeing equitable access to scientific information and resources.

 Next, we will work towards acquiring the knowledge and tools required to promote the FAIR Principles, facilitating the efficient organization and sharing of data.

 Lastly, we will acquaint ourselves with the CARE Principles, which highlight ethical responsibilities and make valuable contributions to a more accessible and inclusive open science ecosystem.

 ## Digital accesibility in open science

 In educational and research institutions, groups are characterized by a diverse range of cultural backgrounds, gender identities, native languages, socioeconomic statuses, ages, abilities, among other attributes.
 Individuals can experience multiple forms of discrimination or privilege simultaneously, based on these intersecting social identities.

-As a fundamental human right, digital accesibility seeks to eliminate attitudinal, policy, and social barriers to enable all individuals to fully engage in the digital world.
+As a fundamental human right, digital accessibility seeks to eliminate attitudinal, policy, and social barriers to enable all individuals to fully engage in the digital world.

 ::::::::::::::::::::::::::::::::::::: callout